decentralized-identity/sidetree/docs/Q-and-A.md

 - Layer 4 (application layer): {TBW}
 _(@henkvancann)_

-## Who is Sidetree?
+##  *Q: Who is Sidetree?
 Is it a company or a not for profit?
 Sidetree sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and within that in the *Identity and Discovery* Workgroup.
 Due to its licensing structure, Sidetree isn't owned by anyone and everyone at the same time.
 The Intellectual Property Right of Sidetree is hosted with `DIF`.
 It is an open source project.